ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 extensible and can naturally accommodate additional timepoints for the potential expansion of the DevCCF.

-**Point sampling and region correspondence.** We first coalesced the anatomical labels across the seven DevCCF templates (E11.5, E13.5, E15.5, E18.5, P4, P14, P56) into 26 common structures that could be consistently identified across development.
+We first coalesced the anatomical labels across the seven DevCCF templates (E11.5, E13.5, E15.5, E18.5, P4, P14,
+P56) into 26 common structures that could be consistently identified across development.
 These include major brain regions such as the cortex, cerebellum,